melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 **Available Data**

-*Age and Length Data.* This survey provides a wealth of biological information for the stock assessment, including lengths of 22,720 vermilion and ages from 9,211 vermilion.
+*Age and Length Data.* This survey provides a wealth of biological information for the stock assessment, including lengths of 22,720 vermilion and ages from 9,211 vermilion (Table \@ref(tab:length-sample-size)).
-The length composition can be found in Figure \@ref(fig:len-data-NWFSC-HKL) for the period 2014-2019 (sampling inside the CCAs) and Figure \@ref(tab:length-sample-size) for years 2004-2013, when sampling was limited to areas outside the CCAs.
+The length composition can be found in Figure \@ref(fig:len-data-NWFSC-HKL) for the period 2014-2019 (sampling inside the CCAs) and Figure \@ref(fig:len-data-EARLY-HKL) for years 2004-2013, when sampling was limited to areas outside the CCAs.

 *Index of Abundance.*